 Add and download music on Mac

-As soon as you join Apple Music, you can add songs, albums, playlists, and music videos from Apple Music to your music library, which is accessible from your Mac, iPhone, iPad, or iPod touch whenever you’re signed in to Music.
+As soon as you subscribe to Apple Music, you can add songs, albums, playlists, and music videos from Apple Music to your music library, which is accessible from your Mac, iPhone, iPad, iPod touch, Apple TV, or Android device whenever you’re signed in to Apple Music.

 After you add music to your music library, you can download it to your computer or device to play at any time, even when you’re offline.

-Note: Apple Music, lossless, and Dolby Atmos aren’t available in all countries or regions.
+Note: You can’t add and download music in the Apple Music Voice Plan.
+Apple Music, Apple Music Voice, lossless, and Dolby Atmos aren’t available in all countries or regions.
 See the Apple Support article Availability of Apple Media Services.

 Add music to your library

 In the Music app on your Mac, do any of the following to find music you want to add: